geopan/geopan.github.io/_posts/2015-08-06-spatial-mongodb.md

 ## Create the spatial index

-The next step is to [create the spatial index](http://docs.mongodb.org/manual/tutorial/build-a-2dsphere-index/) on the geometric field (in our case 'geometry') of our new collection.
+The next step is to [create the spatial index](http://docs.mongodb.org/manual/tutorial/build-a-2dsphere-index/) on the geometric field (in our case "geometry") of our new collection.

 ~~~ shell
 mongo